intob/zoe/readme.md

 # lstn
 An app that efficiently stores a very large number of tracking events.
 Reports are generated periodically, and can be requested over http.

+Scaling?
+Later, if we need.
+Snapshots >> s3 asap.

 ## Deploy from scratch
 ### Launch app on Fly